3liz/qjazz/python_modules/py-qgis-processes/doc/intro.rst

 Installing from source
 ----------------------

-You can install directly from source by cloning the repsotory and running :code:`make install` for installing all python modules.
+You can install directly from source by cloning the reposittory and running :code:`make install` for installing all python modules.

 Running the worker and the server is as simple as: